Released: 15th March 1999

 Writers: Andy Caine / Martin Brannigan / Ray Hedges / Tracy Ackerman

 Chart run: 1-9-14-19-24-35-44-60-70

 Blame It On The Weatherman is an interesting prospect to revisit.
-It felt for quite some time that its success was almost entirely driven by B*Witched‘s fanbase owing to its drop from #1 – #9 in the chart.
-And it is perhaps true that the song didn’t really connect in a significant way at the time – certainly, the week it spent atop the chart felt very much like a by-product of the momentum from the group’s previous three chart-toppers.
+It felt for quite some time that its success was almost entirely driven by B*Witched‘s fanbase. owing to a #1 – #9 drop in the chart.
+And it is perhaps true that the song didn’t really connect in a significant way at the time; certainly, the week it spent atop the chart felt very much like a by-product of the momentum from the group’s previous three chart-toppers.

-However, Blame It On The Weatherman has blossomed with age – aided hugely by ITV2’s The Big Reunion, where it was somewhat unexpectedly revived for B*Witched to perform alongside C’est La Vie and Rollercoaster.
-Whilst you sense that it was picked solely for its obvious visual aesthetic, what transpired was a stage production that elevated the song better than anything seen during the 1999 promotional campaign for the single.
+However, Blame It On The Weatherman has blossomed with age, aided hugely by ITV2’s The Big Reunion, where it was revived for B*Witched to perform alongside C’est La Vie and Rollercoaster.
+Whilst there’s a sense that it was picked primarily for its obvious visual aesthetic, what transpired was a stage production that elevated the song better than anything seen during the 1999 promotional campaign for the single.

 Pop music loves a bit of melodrama and Blame It On The Weatherman has it in spades.
 The verses are depressingly morose – in particular the: “Only clouds will see, tears are in my eyes, empty like my heart” section which, incidentally, marks one of the moments in the song delivered with a sincerity that feels truly authentic.
-For you do sense, understandably so, that B*Witched barely out of their teens (some of them not even) functionally performed the song in character, rather than using their own life experience to mark the delivery.
-That’s not to take anything away from the end product, but you do wonder how utterly miserable it could have been in the hands of an act who had been through the wringer.
+For there is a sense, understandably so, that B*Witched barely out of their teens (some of them not even) functionally performed the song in character, rather than using their own life experience to mark the delivery.
+That’s not to take anything away from the end product, but it could have been utterly miserable in the hands of an act who had been through the wringer.

 Maybe it’s too late